How to Start a School Recycling Program

 Decide What To Recycle

-Once you have the logistics in place, it’s time to educate and create awareness with fellow students and teachers.
+Once you have the logistics in place, it’s time to educate and create awareness with fellow students and teachers to recycle at school.
 Make recycling fun and easy to do, and you’ll find that it quickly becomes a part of your school culture.

 Contact Combined Resources In Chicago For Your Free Audit

 Ready to get started on your school recycling program?
 CRI has all the resources you need to succeed.
-Schedule your free recycling audit now, then let us help you implement a program that helps your school recycle, reduce and reuse to minimize your environmental impact.
+Schedule your free recycling audit now at 630.693.0111, then let us help you implement a program that helps your school recycle, reduce, and reuse to minimize your environmental impact.